aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 PRs must be reviewed according to this [checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist), and must be approved by two reviewers before they are merged.
 Don’t forget to think about documentation updates like the TestPlan, changelog, and developer guide updates -- these must accompany your PR.

 Make sure to note special rules for SQL patches.
-Note that changes to Raisinbread data do not need patches, because Rida manages it.
+Note that changes to Raisinbread data do not need patches, because RaisinBread is maintained by sourcing the project patches.

-**Do not** review or approve your own PR.
-Your PR must be reviewed and approved by two other developers before it can be merged.

 **Important:** Do not merge your own PR or any other PR.
-After a PR has been reviewed and approved, the code is merged by Dave, the repository maintainer.
-It will be merged eventually.
+After a PR has been reviewed and approved by a senior member of the LORIS team, it will be merged eventually.
 If your PR is on a release branch and has been ready to merge for a few days, you can add a comment that it is ready to merge.

 It is your responsibility to be on top of your PRs and any Issues that need follow-up.
 This includes answering questions and comments, acknowledging and making change requests, and requesting re-review after you’ve addressed someone’s change requests.

-This is important for the Team’s productivity -- it prevents PRs from lagging and prevents confusion as to why a PR has stalled or if you’ve seen someone’s comments.
+This is important for the developer team’s productivity -- it prevents PRs from lagging and prevents confusion as to why a PR has stalled or if you’ve seen someone’s comments.
-When issuing a PR, you can request a specific reviewer (this is not the same as assigning a PR to someone).
-There is usually an obvious reviewer for a PR.
+When issuing a PR, you can request a specific reviewer (this is not the same as assigning a PR to someone) if you know you would like someone in particular to review a PR.
 This is especially important in Release-Test/Fix cycles when we want PRs to be reviewed and resolved quickly.

 ### PR Formatting